vlcn-io/cr-sqlite/README.md

 # JS APIs

-JS APIs for using `cr-sqlite` in the browser are not yet documented.
-You can however see examples of them here:
+JS APIs for using `cr-sqlite` in the browser are not yet documented but exist in the [js dir](./js).
+You can also see examples of them in use here:

 - [Observable Notebook](https://observablehq.com/@tantaman/cr-sqlite-basic-setup)
 - https://github.com/vlcn-io/live-examples